Amal-Abushiesha/20Q-Game/README.md

 2. Ensure the server has the necessary SSL certificates for secure communication.
    hint: PEM pass phrase is 1234
 4. The server will wait for the client to connect.
+5. At the end enter the email password to receive an email with the feedback.

 ### Client Setup
 1. Run the client application.